 1974-1979: Corporate citizenship

 Early on, we prioritized equal employment and instituted a minority-suppliers program, two initiatives that indicated our commitment to being good citizens of the world.
 In 1979, the Medtronic Foundation was established, reinforcing a commitment to corporate citizenship, the sixth tenet of our Mission.
-That same year, the Bakken Society was founded to recognize technical employees who make multiple, significant contributions to Medtronic, to the biomedical industry, and to customers and patients.
+That same year, the Bakken Society was founded to recognize technical employees who make multiple, significant contributions to Medtronic, to the biomedical industry, and to patients and customers.

 1987: Expansion into neurostimulation